jgennari/ScoreKeepr/README.md

    EEPROMex [(link)](https://github.com/thijse/Arduino-EEPROMEx)
 * Install the Trinket Pro boards in the Arduino IDE [(link)](https://learn.adafruit.com/introducing-pro-trinket/setting-up-arduino-ide)

+## Operation
+The operation is simple.
+There is a power switch in the middle and two rocker switch for player 1 and player 2.
+Clicking the rocker switches up and down will increase and decrease the score for each player respectively.
+Pressing and holding the P2 down button will reset the score.
+Pressing and holding the P1 down button will cycle through different brightness levels.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=zjyllZozEEc" target="_blank"><img src="http://img.youtube.com/vi/zjyllZozEEc/0.jpg"
 alt="Operation Video" width="240" height="180" border="10" /></a>